cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      --------------------------------------
 - In order to demonstrate the RSA cryptosystem and to factorize integers CrypTool uses the long integer arithmetic of the Miracl library.
-We restricted the integer bit length up to 8192.
+We restricted the integer bit length for RSA to 8192.

 - From binary files "only" the first almost 2 GB can be loaded into the hex editor (< 0x7ffff000 = 2.147.479.552 Bytes).